fribyte-code/fribyte.no/content/bli-medlem.en.md

 ## What is friByte?

-friByte is an independent student organisation which performs secure and stabile IT services for other student organisations in Bergen.
-We are a volunteer organisation, known for our great parties and rich learning environment!
+friByte is an independent student organization which performs secure and stabile IT services for other student organizations in Bergen.
+We are a volunteer organization, known for our great parties and rich learning environment!
 We have frequent meetings (around 1-2 times per month) to evaluate how things are going, do volunteer work, and socialize.

 Most of our active members are students, and this implies that we keep a loose internal profile.
 Our founding document reflects this; The general assembly is required to be an excursion with a subsequent party!
 A lot of effort is put into sustaining social interactions, not just screen time.